Monday, September 1, 2025

 Read-Aloud Books for September

-First Day Jitters by Julie Danneberg: A fun and relatable story about Sarah Jane Hartwell's first day at a new school, perfect for calming first-day nerves.
+A fun and relatable story about Sarah Jane Hartwell’s first day at a new school.
+Helps children feel calmer about their own first-day experiences.

-Llama Llama Misses Mama by Anna Dewdney: Follow Llama Llama as he adjusts to being away from his mama and starting school, perfect for discussions about separation anxiety.
+Follow Llama Llama as he adjusts to being away from his mama and starting school.
+Great for talking about separation anxiety and coping strategies.

-The Pigeon HAS to Go to School" by Mo Willems: A humorous story about a pigeon who's reluctant to go to school, perfect for giggles and discussions about school routines.
+A humorous story about a reluctant pigeon.
+Perfect for giggles and discussions about school routines and feelings.

 Themes to Explore in September